San Jose Taiko: Community

 Many of the original members of the group were involved with San Jose State University's nascent Asian American Studies program.
 Since their founding, San Jose Taiko has nurtured their ties to San Jose Japantown.
 During the 1970s and 1980s many members supported community action in San Jose Japantown that led to the establishment of San Jose Taiko as a 501(c)3 non-profit arts organization but also to the senior center, Yu Ai Kai, and legal support for the community through the Asian Law Alliance.
 As a national and international touring company, San Jose Taiko continues to serve as an ambassador far beyond the borders of their hometown.
 In San Jose Japantown, Roy Hirabayashi and San Jose Taiko continue to work towards an arts center for Japantown that is slated to be built in Heinlenville Park.

 San Jose Taiko's influence in establishing and expanding the global taiko community is particularly notable.
 Not only were alumni of San Jose Taiko programs instrumental in inspiring the development of collegiate taiko in North America, Roy and PJ Hirabayashi and members of San Jose Taiko encouraged and empowered collegiate players.

 Repertoire

-From its start, San Jose Taiko developed their own repertoire.
-In compositions, they drew—and draw—inspiration from the music that surrounds them such as Latin, R&B, jazz, soul, pop, rock, and hip hop.
-The group incorporates instruments from around the world—shekere, kulintang, cowbell— that reflect their commitment to diversity and experimentation.
-Founder Roy Hirabayashi explains, "Soul and jazz were derived from the Black experience, but nothing on the popular market (was derived from) the Asian American experience…We were Japanese Americans who found taiko as a connection to our ethnic identity".
+San Jose Taiko has always developed its own repertoire, drawing inspiration from the music that surrounds them such as Latin, R&B, jazz, soul, pop, rock, and hip hop.
+The group incorporates instruments from around the world—shekere, kulintang, cowbell—that reflect a commitment to diversity and experimentation.
+Founder Roy Hirabayashi explains, "Soul and jazz were derived from the Black experience, but nothing on the popular market (was derived from) the Asian American experience...
+We were Japanese Americans who found taiko as a connection to our ethnic identity".